 We have once again reached that season when Christians will be gathering in their respective churches to celebrate the resurrection of Jesus Christ.
 What a glorious time it is!
 Knowing that in essence, every Sunday is a commemoration of His resurrection, many will be honoring this event with a special emphasis.
 And once again, what a glorious time it will be!
 But there are some Christians who will be doing no such thing.
 They instead, will be involved in the taking of Passover.
-You read that right—TAKING Passover!
-Not LEARNING of its significance, but actually partaking of it.
-These have concluded for ancient reasons, that celebrating the resurrection is something that Christians should NOT do.
+Not learning of its significance, which can be both educational, and inspirational, but actually partaking of it.
+These have concluded for ancient reasons, that celebrating the resurrection is something that Christians should not do.
 Getting straight to the point, should Christians celebrate the resurrection of Christ?
-YES.
+Yes.
 Should Christians celebrate Passover?
-NO. Why?
-Because it flies in the face of all that is biblical, and rational and right.
+No. Why?
+Because it flies in the face of all that is biblical, and rational, and right.
 Those who engage themselves to do this, have missed the point of what Passover means.
-Passover looks FORWARD to the coming Messiah.
-Since He has now come, why would anyone now GO BACK and perform that which the Jews did in anticipation of Christ’s coming?
+Passover looks forward to the coming Messiah.
+Since He has now come, why would anyone now go back and perform that which the Jews did in anticipation of Christ’s coming?
 Those caught in this error, have become ‘moonwalking Christians’; believing that going backwards is a means of going forward, and being right with God.
 They will cite Leviticus 23:2, and verses like it, which says:

 “Speak unto the children of Israel, and say unto them, Concerning the feasts of the Lord, which ye shall proclaim to be holy convocations, even these are my feasts.”
 Leviticus 23:2